20centaurifux/libea/README.md

 ***libea*** makes heavy usage of shared pointers to save resources.
-It's a good approach to generate shared pointers in your factory class because these kind of pointers will be used in other functions we're going to see later in this tutorial.
+It's a good approach to generate shared pointers in your factory class because these kind of pointers are used in other functions we're going to see later in this tutorial.